harshsingh32/harshsingh32/README.md

 **Driven and ambitious developer with a focus on practical solutions seeks a 6-month internship opportunity to build on existing skills and make valuable contributions to your team and I am actively applying for the 6/12 month internship.
 Please 😊 Hire me.**

 - 🔭 I’m currently working on whether app
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning Reactjs
 - 👯 I’m looking to collaborate on Fullstack development
 - 🤔 I’m looking for help with ML/AI
 - 💬 Ask me about development